isovector/draconian-results/pho.md

 -   Competitions
 -   Practices

-Unpaid supervisors, coaches and assistants of sports and group activities for people 21 years or younger must be fully vaccinated.
+Non-employee supervisors, coaches and assistants of sports and group activities for people 21 years or younger must be fully vaccinated.

 #### Spectators